Wine label design throughout time

-The History of wine label design and its evolution was advanced largely because of the wide variety of grapes and types of wines that can be made from these grapes.
+Throughout history, wine label design largely evolved because of the wide variety of grapes, and types of wines that can be made from these grapes.
 This diversity occurs due to the many different regions where grapes can be cultivated, and the different characteristics the wines made from these grapes can have depending on their origin.

 As time went by, certain regions started becoming more prestigious than others when it came to wine production.
 It became imperative to find a way to somehow point out these important aspects about the wine – a need to communicate to the consumers what made a wine more special or premium than the wine from a competitor or from another region.

 The oldest evidence of wine production dates from between 8000 B.C. and 4100 B.C., and includes an ancient winery site in Armenia, grape residue found in clay jars in Georgia, and signs of grape domestication in eastern Turkey.
 The prehistoric people who made the first wines were believed to be of the Shulaveri-Shomu culture.
-They were known for their use of obsidian tools, raised cattle and pigs and most importantly, grew grapes.
+They were known for their use of obsidian tools, cattle and pig farming, and most importantly, grape production.

 From Caucasus, wine grapes have followed human civilization as it expanded around the Mediterranean.
 Civilizations like the Phoenicians and Greeks were greatly responsible for spreading wine and its popularity throughout Western Europe due to their maritime expansion.

 The History of wine in western culture leads our imagination back to Ancient Greece.
 The Greeks believed that wine was a gift from the gods, the precious nectar that they, mere mortals, were chosen to receive.